ykdojo/kaguya/README.md

 ## Demo

-Here are the demo videos of Kaguya:
+Here are a few demo videos of Kaguya:

 https://github.com/ykdojo/kaguya/assets/107422421/c580a6f6-5f08-43fd-ac8b-c12a319e1534